What are Engineers Canada’s national position statements?

 - Role of Engineers in Building a Safe and Resilient Canada Professional engineers play a pivotal role in building safe and resilient communities across Canada in their day-to-day work as they apply technology in creative ways for the benefit of society.

-- Science, Technology, Engineering, and Math (STEM) Government support of Science, Technology, Engineering and Math (STEM) education is key to ensuring that Canada strives to maintain leadership in the provision of STEM intellectual capital to the global market place.
+- Science, Technology, Engineering, and Math (STEM) Federal government support of STEM education is key to ensuring that Canada strives to maintain leadership in the provision of STEM intellectual capital to the global marketplace.

 - STEM Education Research Funding Science, technology, engineering, and mathematics (STEM) education plays a central role in promoting Canada’s economic development and capacity to compete globally as well as increasing Canada’s prosperity and productivity.